gevorgiann/class-material/LectureNotes/Sept_30/Lab assignment.md

       - ASCII String:

-1. Before we send a message of the network, we send a string of binary digits to announce our intent.
+1. Before we send a message over the network, we send a string of binary digits to announce our intent.
 This string is composed of 7 hexidemical digits, each with the value of "16# 2A".
-This string is then immediated followed by the Start of Frame (SOF) deliminator, which is a 8-bit value of "10# 213".
+This string is then immediately followed by the Start of Frame (SOF) deliminator, which is a 8-bit value of "10# 213".
 We then can proceed with sending our message.

    1. For each of the following question, provide the binary string...
       - What is the binary bit pattern of the preamble?
       - What is the binary bit pattern of the SOF deliminator?

-1. For the following binary sequence that represents a UTF-8 string, indentify each of the individual characters of the string.
+1. For the following binary sequence that represents a UTF-8 string, identify each of the individual characters of the string.
 Note that you do *NOT* have decode the string, just identify each character

    - 1100100110101001011010011110100110101001101010010101001